gallochris/gallochris.github.io/gallochris-hugo/content/resume.md

 ### Zipline: [retailzipline.com](https://www.retailzipline.com/)

-Customer Operations & Support Engineer since January 2019.
-Our team makes it easier for large retailers to communicate with each other.
+Associate Technical Product Manager role as of April 2021.
+Past role in Customer Operations as a Support Engineer since January 2019.
+Our team makes it easier for retailers and large organizations to communicate with each other.
 I work remotely from my home in Charlotte, NC.

-My responsibilities include:
+My past and current responsibilities include:

+-   Shaping work to build new functionality and improve how customers interact with the product
+-   Defining processes to work collaboratively and make teammates lives less stressful
 -   Managing chat and email support for the versions of the product
--   Performing technical tasks including Ruby on Rails scripts for data integrity and customer automation
+-   Performing technical tasks including writing Ruby on Rails scripts for data integrity and customer automation
 -   Documenting bugs and performance issues to share with the product team
 -   Executing customer implementation during trials and pilots
 -   Analyzing support metrics to determine ways to improve the product
--   Managing chat and email support for the versions of the product

 * * * * *